 Wait times for pre-authorized medical care have consequences for patients.
 92 percent of the physicians surveyed said that the prior authorization process delays patient access to necessary care; and 78 percent reported that prior authorization can sometimes, often or always lead to patients abandoning a recommended course of treatment.

-Imagine the efficiencies that could be achieved if the manual workflow of pre-authorizations could be lifted and replaced with automatic approvals that rely on artificial intelligence solutions.
+Imagine the efficiencies that could be achieved if the manual workflow of pre-authorizations could be lifted and replaced with automatic approvals that rely on artificial intelligence healthcare solutions.

 For example, lab, medication and claims data can be mined.
 This information could be analyzed in a way that even before a physician recommends a course of action, the treatment would already be approved, streamlining the payer-provider collaboration.
 This process would be based on showing payers the improved health of certain types of patients who previously received a specific treatment option to address their medical condition.